Culture of Italy: Visual art

 The history of Italian visual arts is significant to the history of Western painting.
-Since ancient times, Greeks, Etruscans and Celts have inhabited the south, centre and north of the Italian peninsula respectively.
+Since ancient times, Greeks and Etruscans have inhabited the south, centre and north of the Italian peninsula respectively.
 The very numerous rock drawings in Valcamonica are as old as 8,000 BC, and there are rich remains of Etruscan art.

 Roman art was influenced by Greece and can in part be taken as a descendant of ancient Greek painting.
 Roman painting does have its own unique characteristics.
-The only surviving Roman paintings are wall paintings, many from villas in Campania, in Southern Italy.
+The only surviving Roman paintings are wall paintings, many from villas in Campania, in southern Italy.
 Such paintings can be grouped into four main "styles" or periods and may contain the first examples of trompe-l'œil, pseudo-perspective, and pure landscape.

 Panel painting becomes more common during the Romanesque period, under the heavy influence of Byzantine icons.
 Towards the middle of the 13th century, Medieval art and Gothic painting became more realistic, with the beginnings of interest in the depiction of volume and perspective in Italy with Cimabue and then his pupil Giotto.
 From Giotto onwards, the treatment of composition in painting became much more free and innovative.

 The Italian Renaissance is said by many to be the golden age of painting; roughly spanning the 14th through the mid-17th centuries with a significant influence also out of the borders of modern Italy.
-In Italy artists like Paolo Uccello, Fra Angelico, Masaccio, Piero della Francesca, Andrea Mantegna, Filippo Lippi, Giorgione, Tintoretto, Sandro Botticelli, Leonardo da Vinci, Michelangelo Buonarroti, Raphael, Giovanni Bellini, and Titian took painting to a higher level through the use of perspective, the study of human anatomy and proportion, and through their development of refined drawing and painting techniques.
+In Italy artists such as Paolo Uccello, Fra Angelico, Masaccio, Piero della Francesca, Andrea Mantegna, Filippo Lippi, Giorgione, Tintoretto, Sandro Botticelli, Leonardo da Vinci, Michelangelo Buonarroti, Raphael, Giovanni Bellini, and Titian took painting to a higher level through the use of perspective, the study of human anatomy and proportion, and through their development of refined drawing and painting techniques.

 In the 15th and 16th centuries, the High Renaissance gave rise to a stylised art known as Mannerism.
 In place of the balanced compositions and rational approach to perspective that characterised art at the dawn of the 16th century, the Mannerists sought instability, artifice, and doubt.
 The unperturbed faces and gestures of Piero della Francesca and the calm Virgins of Raphael are replaced by the troubled expressions of Pontormo and the emotional intensity of El Greco.